xopxe/Toribio/docs/4-Devices.md

 If you know the name of the object, you can retrieve it directly.
-Some devices can be detected after your task started, so instead of going directly to the table you can use the toribio.wait\_for\_device(name) method.
-If the given device exists, it will be returned inmediatelly.
+Some devices can be detected after your task started, so instead of going directly to the table you can use the `toribio.wait_for_device(name)` method.
+If the given device exists, it will be returned immediately.
 Otherwise the call will block until said device appears.

     local mice = toribio.wait_for_device('mice:/dev/input/mice')

+You can also retrieve devices providing a table containing a filter the device must match.
+For example, if you are interested in a dynamixel motor connected to a particular serial bus, you can do:

+    local motor =  toribio.wait_for_device({
+    	module = 'ax',
+    	filename = '/dev/ttyUSB1'
+    })

 Some devices can connect and disconnect at runtime.
-If you're interested in these events, you can listen for the 'new\_device' and 'removed\_device' events.
+If you're interested in these events, you can listen for the _'new\_device'_ and _'removed\_device'_ events.
 For example:

     sched.sigrun(
     	{